ripple/ripple-client/README.md

 ### Install Dependencies

-Install Node.js, Grunt, and Git if you haven't already.
+Install Node.js, Grunt, Git and Python 2 if you haven't already.

 Install bower by running `bower install --allow-root`.